Volkswagen Arteon review

 - Volkswagen Arteon vs Audi A5 Sportback

-Reflecting the Arteon's upmarket pretensions, there are just two trim levels - Elegance and R-Line - and you won't find S, SE or even SEL models making up the numbers.
-Elegance trim is plush, with fully adaptive LED headlights, LED interior lighting, heated leather seats with electric adjustment for the driver's seat, an 8-inch sat-nav infotainment system, adaptive cruise control for DSG-equipped cars and VW's Active Info dashboard display instead of conventional dials.
+Reflecting the Arteon's upmarket pretensions, there are just two mainstream trim levels - Elegance and R-Line - and you won't find S, SE or even SEL models making up the numbers.
+Elegance trim is plush, with fully adaptive LED headlights, LED interior lighting, heated leather seats with electric adjustment for the driver's seat, an 8-inch sat-nav infotainment system, adaptive cruise control for DSG-equipped cars and VW's 10.25-inch Digital Cockpit Pro set-up.

 In this review